wagerr-from-builder/wagerr/depends/description.md

 ### Each package is cached and only rebuilt as needed.

 Before building, a unique build-id is generated for each package.
-This id consists of a hash of all files used to build the package (Makefiles, packages, etc), and as well as a hash of the same data for each recursive dependency.
+This i consists of a hash of all files used to build the package (Makefiles, packages, etc), and as well as a hash of the same data for each recursive dependency.
 If any portion of a package's build recipe changes, it will be rebuilt as well as